-VNSG 1214: Applied Nursing Skills III
+VNSG 1414: Applied Nursing Skills II

-Student will learn the application of nursing skills to meet complex client needs utilizing the nursing process and related scientific principles. (prerequisites: NURA 1301, VNSG 1160, VNSG 1402, VNSG 1161, VNSG 1231, VNSG 1227, VNSG 1413, VNSG 1162, VNSG 1500, VNSG 1260, VNSG 1509; corequisites: VNSG 1262, VNSG 1261)
+The student will learn the application of nursing skills to meet complex client needs utilizing the nursing process and related scientific principles and its regulation of the practice of vocational nursing.

-Credit hours - 2 Lecture hours - 32 Lab hours - 16 (fully online)
+(prerequisites: VNSG 1363, VNSG 1509; corequisites: VNSG 1264, VNSG 1265)

-VNSG 1262: Clinical - Vocational Nurse VI
+VNSG 1265: Clinical - Vocational Nurse V

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
-The clinical professional may provide direct supervision.
-Student will learn to expand on the roles and concepts of vocational nursing and promote transition from student to graduate.
+The clinical professional provides direct supervision.
+The student will learn to expand on the roles and concepts of vocational nursing and promotes transition from student to graduate.
 Focus is on preparation of the vocational nurse as a beginning licensed practitioner, coordinator of care, and member of the profession.
 It includes trends of practice in a variety of settings, emergency care, issues of legalities, continuing education, and application of theory to practice.

-Clinical experiences are provided in acute care and community health settings.
-The student acts as provider of direct care and assists in the coordination of care for groups of adult/older adult patients and administers immunizations to children. (prerequisites: NURA 1301, VNSG 1160, VNSG 1402, VNSG 1161, VNSG 1231, VNSG 1227, VNSG 1413, VNSG 1162, VNSG 1500, VNSG 1509, VNSG 1509, VNSG 1509, VNSG 1261; corequisite: VNSG 1214)
+(prerequisite: VNSG 1264; corequisite: VNSG 1414)

-BAPTIST HEALTH SYSTEM SCHOOL OF HEALTH PROFESSIONS ACADEMIC CATALOG 2022-2023
+BAPTIST HEALTH SYSTEM SCHOOL OF HEALTH PROFESSIONS ACADEMIC CATALOG 2023-2024